 Unfortunately we saw no such thing.
 Our hopes were dashed in 2017, so currently all eyes are on a 2018 Bannerlord release date.

 The good news for fans of the original Mount & Blade is TaleWorlds Entertainment look to be keeping the open-ended sandbox gameplay intact.
 You’ll still lead a group of followers around a medieval sandbox, fighting bandits, fulfilling the wishes of nobles and trying to make a name for yourself by unifying warring factions and bring peace to Calradia.
 That will all play out without many surprises: the world map with its simplified strategic overview of Calradia is returning, the excellent directional swordplay of the original is back, and there also appears to be an equal emphasis on reputation and morale.

-On a smaller scale you can also enter any friendly villages, towns or cities, all of which will have their own unique struggles and quirks to overcome.
+On a smaller scale, you can also enter any friendly villages, towns, or cities, all of which will have their own unique struggles to overcome and personalities to discover.
 New to Mount & Blade II: Bannerlord is a crime system, which will see certain areas of large settlements held by crime lords, giving you the opportunity to either step in and quell the activity or assume control of the racket yourself.
-You’ll also be able to enter taverns and interact with locals by either talking or playing board games.
+You’ll also be able to enter taverns and interact with locals by either talking to them or playing board games.
 You also have the option to settle in your own Bannerlord castles, all of which are based on real historical architecture, and fully upgradeable.
 Finally, settlements also give you a place to craft weapons from various weapon pieces you’ve found and seized on your travels, from blade types to pummels.